django-commons/django-typer/README.md

 app = Typer(help=_("A more complex command that defines a hierarchy of subcommands."))

+# values returned from the commands are written to stdout
+app.django_command.print_result = True

 math_grp = Typer(help=_("Do some math at the given precision."))